Elevated Brownies Recipe | Download for FREE!

 5. Coordination Impairment: Too much marijuana use can adversely affect coordination skills and impair motor functioning, making it difficult for someone to perform tasks that require dexterity or balance.

-6. Loss of Appetite: Some users may experience decreased appetite due to their high state, leading to nausea or weight loss over time if the issue is not addressed quickly enough.
+6. Loss of Appetite: Some users may experience a decreased appetite due to their high state, leading to nausea or weight loss over time if the issue is not addressed quickly enough.

 7. Disorientation and Confusion: A person feeling too high on marijuana may become easily disoriented or confused due to their altered mental state from the drug’s effect on the brain’s neurotransmitters.